ashki23/Linux-notes/Emacs_intro.md

 ## Customize faces
 An easy way to change the appearance of Emacs is changing faces. `M-x list-faces-display` shows all of the faces that currently defined and you may modify them (use GUI Emacs to access them by clicking).
 To customize certain faces, use `M-x customize-face` and select the face that you wnat to change (press tab to see all options).

-Also, you can customize faces from `.emacs` config file.
-For instance:
+Also, you are able to customize faces from Emacs config file.
+For instance by adding following to `.emacs` file you will change some faces in the Emacs terminal mode:
 ```
 ;; Customize faces
 (custom-set-faces